rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Appendix](#appendices)

 ### [The Landscape](#landscape)
-_The process of finding research on what people think of human gene-editing_

 Before writing this report, I had to start somewhere - I had to get a map of the landscape of research on people's attitudes towards human gene-editing.
 To do this, I came up with a list of search terms that I thought might be useful.